Mithi-07/pathfinding-astar/README.md

    - Click on Upload and select the .py file from your local machine.

 4. *Run the Python Script:*
-   - You can run the Python script by executing the following command in a code cell:

-     python
-     !python astar-optimal-grid.py

-## If the above steps don't work, copy the code from the python file and paste it in Google Colab and run the code.
+   - Copy the code from the uploaded python file into a code cell and run to get the output

 # OptimalPathFinding